 Yes, there are a lot of these out there.
 I’ve become a fan of Hydro Flask.
 Why?
 Their coffee mug (with the lid on) keeps hot beverages hotter longer than Yeti, and cold beverages colder for just a little longer, too.
 Plus, the company is wonderful to deal with if you need a replacement or have any questions.

 Why pack a mug for an Alaska cruise?
 I love to have my morning (or afternoon) coffee on deck, breathe in the crisp Alaska air, watch the steam rise from the mug and search the shoreline for wildlife.

-All it has is an alarm and show the time.
-Super basic.
-And it has a disable switch so the alarm won’t accidentally ring if it gets bumped in your suitcase.
+All it has is an alarm and a digital clock face.
+There’s a disable switch so the alarm won’t accidentally ring if it gets bumped in your suitcase.
 Now I don’t have to double-check that my iPhone alarm is set every day or that I’ll hear it if the phone volume is off (yes you will).

 Have a wonderful time!
 If I’ve missed something, please leave a note in the comments below.

-Here’s your Cruise Maven Printable Packing List for Alaska
+Here’s your Printable Alaska Cruise Packing List

-Please pin and share!
+Please Pin and Share!